-There is a fee of €10 at Ireland West Airport Knock and Galway Airport, payable by everyone over 12 years.
+There is an airport development fee of €10 at Ireland West Airport Knock, payable by everyone over 12 years.

 Rail links serve Ireland from key ferry ports, as well as from Northern Ireland.
 It usually takes just over two hours to travel from Belfast to Dublin by rail.

 If travelling from the UK to Ireland or vice versa, it is possible to buy a SailRail ticket which combines the price of the train and ferry journey from any station in Britain to any in Ireland.
-Prices are fixed and dependent on specific routes but can be good value for money at around £40 -£50 each way.
+Prices are fixed and dependent on specific routes but can be good value for money.
 See www.seat61.com/ireland for details.